asdcid/Cp-hap/README.md

 ## Background
 The chloroplast genome is a double-stranded DNA circular molecule of around 120 kb – 160 kb in size in most plants.
 The structure of chloroplast genome is highly conserved among plants, and usually consists of a long single copy and a short single copy region, separated by two identical inverted repeat regions.
 The length of inverted repeats usually ranges from 10 to 30 kb, although in extreme cases can be as short as 114 bp or as long as 76 kb, and in some species only one inverted repeat presents.
-However, the orientations of the two single copies (long/short) can be identical or different for those chloroplast genomes have two inverted repeats.
+However, the orientations of the two single copies (long/short) can be identical or different for those chloroplast genomes which have two inverted repeats.
 <p>
   <img src="https://github.com/asdcid/figures/blob/master/Chloroplast-genome-single-copy-orientation-ratio-detection/orientations.jpg" />
  </p>